Use customer journeys to create automated campaigns

 When a customer journey targets a subscription list, then any contact that unsubscribes from that list using a subscription center will automatically be removed from that journey within about 24 hours, even if they are already partway through it.
-However, if a Dynamics 365 users removes a contact from the list manually using the Dynamics 365 interface, that contact will continue to be processed by any journeys they already are on, and may continue to receive messages until all active journeys are complete.
+However, if a user removes a contact from the list manually using the Dynamics 365 Marketing interface, that contact will continue to be processed by any journeys they already are on, and may continue to receive messages until all active journeys are complete.
 For this reason, it is usually best to request all contacts to manage their own subscriptions using the subscription center.

 Create an inbound customer journey

-An inbound customer journey is one that a contacts join by filling out an online form rather than being part of a target segment.
+An inbound customer journey is one that contacts join by filling out an online form rather than being part of a target segment.
 To create an inbound journey, start with a marketing page or marketing form tile instead of a segment (or with a segment configured to find contacts who submitted a particular form).
 More information: Create an inbound customer journey

 Set general options, including execution schedule and content settings

 Use the General tab to give your journey a name, assign ownership, set its execution schedule, choose content settings, view its timeline history, and more.

 You must set each customer journey to target either contacts or accounts.
 Use the Target setting on the General tab to configure this option for each journey.

 - When you target contacts, the journey will treat each contact as an individual, without considering the company (account) that the contact works for.

 - When you target accounts, the journey can group contacts by the company (account) that each contact works for, which can affect the way contacts are processed as they traverse the journey, for example: